 There are many opportunities for students to experiment with a variety of media.
 Through this comprehensive approach students can find ways and means of both enjoying what they are doing while also producing quality art work.

-Key Stage 4 work is shown as still life paintings.
-Objects are set up into staged arrangements which students then sit down near and draw, then paint.
-Students are encouraged to look at the form and texture of the objects and transcribe this into their artwork.
+Key Stage 4 work is based on William Morris and then William Turner.
+Students are encouraged to look at the form and texture of the objects and transcribe this into their artwork for both projects.

 KEY STAGE 3